 Our plan does not compensate Medical Management nurses, Medical Directors, UM Committee members, and/or any other professionals that are involved in Utilization Review decisions for denials, does not offer incentives to encourage denials, and does not encourage decisions that may result in underutilization.
-Our plan ensures independence and impartiality in making referral decisions and attests that involvement will not influence compensation, hiring, termination, promotion or any other similar matters for the Medical Management nurses, Medical Directors, UM Committee members, and/or any other professionals who are involved in Utilization Review decisions in the Utilization Review process based upon the likelihood or perceived likelihood that the Medical Management nurses, Medical Directors, UM Committee members, and/or any other professionals who are involved in Utilization Review decisions will support or tend to support the denial of benefits.
+Our plan ensures independence and impartiality in making referral decisions and attests that involvement will not influence compensation, hiring, termination, promotion or any other similar matters for the Medical Management nurses, Medical Directors, UM Committee members, and/or any other professionals who are involved in Utilization Review decisions in the Utilization Review process based upon the likelihood or perceived likelihood that the Medical Management nurses, Medical Directors, UM Committee members, and/or any other professionals who are involved in Utilization Review other professionals who are involved in Utilization and other professionals who are involved in Utilization and other professionals who are involved in Utilization and the Medical Management nurses, Medical Directors, UM Committee members, and/or any other professionals who are involved in Utilization and the Medical Management nurses, Medical Directors, UM Committee members, and/or any other professionals who are involved in Utilization and the Medical Management nurses, Medical Directors, UM Committee members, and/or any other professionals who are involved in Utilization and other professionals who are involved in Utilization and other professionals who are involved in Utilization and the support or tend to support the denial of benefits.

-Definitions of important words
+CHAPTER 12 Definitions of important words